AXI's offices will be temporarily closed Monday, May 25th in observance of the Memorial Day. We will resume normal business hours Tuesday, May 26th.

 What are Biocides?

-One significant drawback of biocides is their inability to remove contaminants and organic matter from the fuel itself.
-While biocides can effectively target microbial growth, they leave behind contaminants that can clog filters and impact fuel performance.
+One significant drawback of diesel biocides is their inability to remove solid contaminants from the fuel itself.
+While biocides can effectively eliminate microbes and prevent future microbial growth, they leave behind dead organic matter and sludge that frequently clog fuel filters.

 Biocides leaving behind dead organic matter after killing various microbes